-First fact that deserves to be acknowledged is that despite over three decades of developmental efforts, the countries of the Third World, by and large, remain underdeveloped and caught in the vicious circle of poverty, deprivation, instability and indebtedness.
-Even the latest report of the World Bank on World Development shows that over forty percent of the human race is living below absolute poverty line, that huge populations are faced with gruesome prospects of famine and starvation, that unemployment is rife and that despite slight improvement in the statistics of output in recent year there is no real improvement in the standard of living or the quality of life style of the people.
-Third World economies are suffering from stagnation, inflation, unemployment, deteriorating terms of trade and increasing international indebtedness which is now approaching the staggering figure of a trillion dollars.
+First fact that deserves to be acknowledged in that despite over three decades of developmental efforts, the countries of the Third World by and large remain underdeveloped and caught in the vicious circle of poverty, deprivation, under-development and instability.
+Even the latest report of the world Bank on World Development shows that over forty percent of the human race is living below absolutes poverty line, that huge populations are faced with gruesome prospects of famine and starvation, that unemployment is rife and that despite slight improvement in the statistics of output in recent years, there is no. real improvement in the standard of living of the people.
+Third World economies are suffering from stagnation, inflation, un-employment, deteriorating terms of trade and increasing international indebtedness which is now approaching the staggering figure of a trillion dollars.
 This should at least provoke us to think whether there is something wrong with the very concept and strategy of development we have been pursuing.

-Secondly, the International economic and financial order dominant for the last two centuries, and somewhat rehashed in the post-second world war period, has, at least in the perception of a vast majority of mankind, become anachronistic, over and above being exploitative and iniquitous.
-The countries of the Third World are justified in claiming that this is an International Order in the making of which they have had almost no say.
-The system has not readjusted to the political and economic development of the last four decades, particularly the facts of decolonization and the urge of the Third World countries to achieve economic development, cultural independence and political respect.
+Secondly, the International economic and financial order dominant for the last two centuries and somewhat rehashed in the post-second world period, has, at least in the perception of a vast majority of mankind become anachronistic, over above being exploitative and iniquitous.
+The countries of the Third world are justified in claiming that this is an International Order in the making of which they have had almost no say.
+The system has not readjusted to the political and economic developments of the last four decades, particularly the facts of decolonization and the urge of the Third World countries to achieve economic development, cultural independence and political respect.